-The term "flagship" refers to a ship which is the largest, fastest, newest, most heavily armed, most well known, or the lead ship in a fleet.
+The term "flagship" refers to a ship that is the largest, fastest, newest, most heavily armed, most well known, or the lead ship in a fleet.
 When applied to a particular retail store, the designation flagship is awarded to a store at the retailer's primary location, a store in a prominent location, a chain's largest store, the store that holds or sells the highest volume of merchandise, a retailer's most well-known location, a chain's first retail outlet, a store location with a decor or merchandise mix that is distinctly different from the rest of the chain, or the store in a chain that carries the most high-priced merchandise catering to the most upscale customers.

 Depending on their uniqueness, individual flagship stores can actually become a tourist attraction in their own right when grouped together in one location.
-For example, 5th Avenue in New York, High Street in London, and Nanjing Road in Shanghai.
+For example, Fifth Avenue in New York, High Street in London, and Nanjing Road in Shanghai.

 Examples of Flagship Store Locations Around the World

 Because of size alone, some retail stores qualify for flagship status because they are officially the largest of their type.
 The largest flagship stores in the world include: